Adroiti/docs-for-code-review-tools/RuboCop/Style-DocumentationMethod.md

 ## Description

-This cop checks for missing documentation comment for public methods.
+This rule checks for missing documentation comment for public methods.
 It can optionally be configured to also require documentation for non-public methods.

-### Example
+## Examples

 ```ruby
 # bad